zephraph/notes/Week in Review/2021/Week 18 -- May.md

 ## A reflection on the week

+Work has been a bit of a whirlwind.
+I had 9 or 10 1-on-1s and I've got about that many this week.
+I conducted a few interviews which I found a little challenging.
+I owe the candidates honesty (which I gave) but I have to be careful not to color the interview with my own bias.
+I hope I did okay.

+I've found it pretty impossible to concentrate on getting anything done.
+I'd hoped I could go out with a bang, but... doesn't look likely.

 ## To new beginnings

 Post next week I'll be officially starting at the [recurse center](https://recurse.com).
-This will give me some time to explore some bigger picture ideas and hopefully
+This will give me some time to explore some bigger picture ideas and hopefully destress.
+I had the pleasure of meeting some of the folks that'll be in my batch and they all seemed like really great folks.
+I'm excited for it.